asciidoctor/docker-asciidoctor/README.md

 This Docker container provides:

-  - Asciidoctor 2.0.6
+  - Asciidoctor 2.0.8

-  - Aciidoctor Diagram with Graphviz integration so you can use plantuml and graphiz diagrams
+  - Asciidoctor Diagram with Graphviz integration so you can use plantuml and graphiz diagrams

-  - Asciidoctor PDF (alpha)
+  - Asciidoctor PDF (1.5.0.alpha.17)

   - Asciidoctor EPUB3 (alpha)